-- derives as beneficiary income from the trading trust is not exempt under s CW 42. - The charity deriving the income must carry out charitable purposes in New Zealand.
-A charity carries out its charitable purposes in New Zealand if at least one of its purposes is a charitable purpose in New Zealand.
-It is a question of fact as to where a charity carries out its charitable purposes. - The charity deriving the income must be a "tax charity".
+- business activity and prompted by the payer's intention to progress the charity's charitable purpose or the payment received is capital in nature, or both. - In some cases, a tax charity deriving business income subject to s CW 42 will also derive other amounts not subject to s CW 42 (eg non-business income and capital amounts). - For the exemption in s CW 42 to apply to a charity's business income, all of the following requirements must be satisfied: - The entity actually conducting the business must be a registered charity.
+If the entity conducting the business is not a registered charity, all the income from the business is taxable.
+This outcome extends to the situation where a trading trust with only a charitable beneficiary (or beneficiaries) distributes business income to a charitable beneficiary.
+If the trading trust is not a registered charity the business income a charitable beneficiary derives as beneficiary income from the trading trust is not exempt under s CW 42. - The charity deriving the income must carry out charitable purposes in New Zealand.
+It is a question of fact as to where a charity carries out its charitable purposes. - O The charity deriving the income must be a "tax charity".
 The definition of "tax charity" includes a registered charity.
-This statement focuses on tax charities that are registered charities. - The tax charity must not breach the control restriction. - If a tax charity's rules restrict its charitable purposes to New Zealand and its charitable purposes are in fact limited to New Zealand, all of the business income it derives is exempt from tax (subject to the tax charity satisfying the control restriction). - Where a tax charity's rules do not restrict its charitable purposes to New Zealand but 100% of its charitable purposes are directed to New Zealand, the tax charity can, in certain situations, treat all of its business income as exempt (subject to the tax charity satisfying the control restriction). - Where a tax charity has only overseas charitable purposes, its business income is fully taxable. - A tax charity that donates to charitable purposes outside New Zealand is carrying out charitable purposes outside New Zealand.
+This statement focuses on tax charities that are registered charities. - The tax charity must not breach the control restriction. - This statement does not consider the control restriction in any detail.
+If a tax charity breaches the control restriction, all the business income that it derives will be taxable. - If a tax charity's rules restrict its charitable purposes to New Zealand and its charitable purposes are in fact limited to New Zealand, all of the business income it derives is exempt from tax (subject to the tax charity satisfying the control restriction). - Where a tax charity's rules do not restrict its charitable purposes to New Zealand but 100% of its charitable purposes are directed to New Zealand, the tax charity can, in certain situations, treat all of its business income as exempt (subject to the tax charity satisfying the control restriction). - Where a tax charity has only overseas charitable purposes, its business income is fully taxable. - A tax charity that donates to charitable purposes outside New Zealand is carrying out charitable purposes outside New Zealand.
 This includes where a tax charity donates to the overseas charitable purposes of a charity listed in sch 32.
-Where a tax charity donates to charitable purposes outside New Zealand, it should treat a reasonable proportion of the business income it derives in the annual period in which it made the donation as taxable. - The focus of the territorial restriction is on a tax charity's charitable purposes.
-A tax charity that carries out charitable purposes both in New Zealand and outside New Zealand must split its business income relative to its charitable purposes in New Zealand and outside New Zealand.
-It is important to split business income in this way because only the part apportioned for tax purposes to the charitable purposes in New Zealand is exempt income. - A tax charity has the burden of proving that any split of its business income is reasonable.
-A tax charity's split of business income between charitable purposes in New Zealand and outside New Zealand does not need to be exact to the last dollar, but must reflect what an objective person would consider is reasonable in the circumstances. - This statement describes a number of possible approaches to splitting business income.
-A tax charity can take a different approach provided it results in a
+A tax charity that donates to charitable purposes outside New Zealand is itself carrying out charitable purposes outside New Zealand and will need to reasonably split its business income between its charitable purposes in New Zealand and those outside New Zealand.